Register

 Best Free Resources

-Top 3 Recommendations
+Top 4 Recommendations

-1600 to 2100 – Art of Attack: If you’re looking for a book to help you hone your attacking skills, look no further.
+1600 to 2100 – Art of Attack (Link): If you’re looking for a book to help you hone your attacking skills, look no further.
 This classic has helped thousands of chess enthusiasts learn how to ambush the enemy King.
 Originally published in 1965, the book has been updated to use the revised algebraic notation and has been “fact-checked” by computer engines.

 Endgames